PRODUCT LIFE CYCLE AND INDUSTRY LIFE CYCLE

 The absence of a company's product in a particular location may result in lost sales during the maturity period.
 Widespread distribution is essential.
 If the company's product is not in a particular location, one or more of the competitors' products are likely to be there.
 The firm cannot risk losing sales simply because their products were not available.

-DECLINE
+DECLINE STAGE.

-a profit, and the product category dies.
 The product strategy now becomes one of reducing the number of models offered.
 With the public abandoning the product and competition declining, the need for many models is no longer there.
 The company now focuses its attention on the costs and profitability of the remaining models.
 Costs, such as research and development and production, are cut to the minimal amount necessary.
 After the cost cuts, management eliminates those products that are no longer profitable.

 The promotion efforts also include an examination of costs.
 Only the minimal amount of promotion necessary to keep the product selling is done.
 The remaining people in the market want the product and do not need to be convinced that they should buy the product.
 They only need to know that the product is still available.
 Consequently, the promotion effort shifts to reminder promotion.